jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 Unfortunately, some of the wrongheaded criticism of Baha'i institutions and Baha'i governance has actually come from influential academics inside the Faith working with outsiders as a bloc, to change things more to their liking.
 Such critics have posed "reforms" intended to fix what they perceive as deficiencies in the present Baha'i administrative order.
 Inevitably, these reforms are all things borrowing from present-day secular governance, things such as nominations, guarantees of separation of church and state, and various other things.
 Many Baha'i defenders were quick to reject these reforms, seeing a campaign carried out in isolation from the greater community.
-A greater flaw was that some of this campaign may have been simply an attempt to get Baha'i institutions to conform to civic best-practices.
+A greater flaw was that some of this campaign may have been simply an attempt to get Baha'i institutions to conform to civic best-practices without acknowledging that there may be good reasons for such current practices as they exist.
 As stated by the Guardian:

     Let us be on our guard lest we measure too strictly the Divine Plan with the standard of men.
 I am not prepared to state that it